mjarau/Sentiment-Analysis/README.md

 # Sentiment Analysis

-For this project, four machine learning (ML) models (SVM, Naive Bayes, Logistic Regression & Decision Tree) were used to predict sentiment analysis of movie reviews.
-The best suited ML model was observed to be SVM classifier model.
+For this project, four machine learning (ML) models (SVM, Naive Bayes, Logistic Regression and decision Tree) were used to predict sentiment analysis of movie reviews.
+The best-suited ML model was observed to be SVM classifier model.

 ## Data
 The data used in this prediction was obtained from Kaggle website: https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews